John-Nagle/ttyloopdriver/README.md

 Data Set Ready will turn on.
 When power is on and the motor is running, Clear to Send will turn on.
 Power management works; if the computer goes to sleep or suspends, the board will turn off.

+## Firmware

+The USB to serial converter part on the board must be configured to output 45 baud.
+See the README file in the "firmware" directory for instructions.

 ## Packaging

 The board is 75mm x 120mm, and will fit in a Hammond 1455K1202 box.
 Patterns for cutting the end plates for the box